skarakulak/DGNN_twitter/README.md

 ### Understanding Dataset

 - [ ] Check if RT's have text

 - [ ] How they labeled hateful users.
 Did they classify using the author's tweets, or were retweets considered as well.

+- [x] Are there replies without tweet IDs, directly to the user? (like mentions)

+  ​	-> Yes.
+275K out of 4M